lucques/conjin-demo/README.md

 # Conjin Demo

 This website contains a demo of a [conjin project](https://github.com/lucques/conjin).
+You can visit the deployed version here: [https://lukas.convnet.de/conjin-demo/](https://lukas.convnet.de/conjin-demo/).
 The goal is to demonstrate as many features and modules as possible, each as isolated as possible.
 It therefore serves also as some kind of unit test suite:
 - Run `lcd-linkchecker` to check for PHP errors (as well as broken links)
 - View the pages to check for visual errors